XHTPZ-TDT

 XHTPZ-TDT is a television station in Tampico, Tamaulipas, Mexico broadcasting on virtual channel 4.
-It is the Televisa local station for Tampico, with local news and programming alongside a selection of other Televisa programs.
+It is the Televisa local station for Tampico, with local news and programming alongside a selection of other Televisa programs (mainly from Televisa Networks, Televisa Guadalajara and Televisa Monterrey).
+It also airs programming from Univision.

 History

 XHTPZ was awarded as part of the 1994 62-station concession to Radiotelevisora de México Norte, a subsidiary of Televisa.
 It broadcast on analog channel 24.

 On August 26, 2018, XHTPZ moved to virtual channel 4.

 In 2018, the concessions of all non-network Televisa Regional stations were consolidated in the concessionaire Televisora de Occidente, S.A. de C.V., as part of a corporate reorganization of Televisa's concessionaires.

 Digital television

 Digital subchannels

 XHTPZ broadcasts on physical channel 16 (virtual channel 4.1).
 In February 2018, it started to broadcast FOROtv on its second subchannel; this moved to Las Estrellas transmitter XHGO-TDT in line with other cities in June 2018.

 On January 1, 2020, XHTPZ activated a Nu9ve subchannel using major virtual channel 9.
 Prior to this date, Nu9ve was seen on XHFW-TDT alongside that station's local programming.

 Prior to repacking on October 18, 2018, XHTPZ broadcast on physical channel 39.